Carr brothers case to be back in court on Monday, Sedgwick County DA Marc Bennett weighs in

 A woman, known as H.G. throughout the trial, survived when the bullet hit a barrette in her hair.
 Her testimony was key in the case.

 Bennett says capital murder cases will go through many appeals and can be very lengthy.
 These proceedings are still the first stage of appeal, called the direct appeal, which determines if the trial was handled correctly.
-Typically a capital murder case will then go to a collateral appeal, where a defendant can appeal on issues such as ineffectiveness of counsel.
-The final kind of appeal is a habeas corpus appeal, when a defendant objects to the proceedings of the actual death penalty.
+Typically, a capital murder case will then go to a collateral appeal, where a defendant can appeal on issues such as the ineffectiveness of counsel.
+The final kind of appeal is a habeas corpus appeal when a defendant objects to the proceedings of the actual death penalty.

 “This case, whether it was 21 years ago or 20 years from now, has the full attention of this office and will have the full attention of this office until it is done and settled, whatever that ultimately will be,” Bennett said.